AbdullahIsmail2/Perfume-Project/README.md

 - **Modern Image Gallery**: Incorporates a modern image gallery to visually highlight the products, enhancing the overall user experience.

-- **Newsletter Subscription**: Includes a newsletter subscription feature to keep users informed about new products, promotions, and updates.
+- **Newsletter Subscription**: Includes a newsletter subscription feature to keep users informed about new products, promotions, and updates, allowing a greater customer base for my clien.

 - **Contact Us Section**: Provides a contact form or information to facilitate communication between the client and potential customers.